SPRADA1/MultiNet/README.md

 13. The k-means methodology

+## Other Applications
+Out of the biological field, the program *MultiNet_Ibex35.R* contains the application of the *multinet* function to the Spanish stock data.
+It only uses a part of the algorithm, without the biological results (first parameter = 0).

 ## Citation
 As this function and the related ones are part of my thesis work, the citation to it will be needed.
 Once results are published, I will include here the corresponding citation.